FantomDX316/Notebook-/README.md

 # Notebook Frontend

 ## Checkout the app here https://fantomnotebookapp.netlify.app/login
 ## Above link is outdated version of the app...
 Clone the repo to checkout new changes...
-New changes will be reflected soon
+New changes will be deployed soon till then clone and check out

 ## DESCRIPTION :-